padlock4134/PChop-Tester/public/ICP/PORKCHOP_APP_RECAP.md

 ## Executive Summary

-PorkChop is a vertical SaaS Learning Management System built specifically for culinary education institutions.
-It replaces generic platforms (Canvas, Blackboard) that were designed for lecture halls — not kitchens.
-The platform combines AI-powered tools, hands-on skill assessment, gamification, and entrepreneurship training into a single product purpose-built for trade school workflows.
+PorkChop is a vertical SaaS Learning Management System built specifically for trade education institutions.
+It replaces generic platforms (Canvas, Blackboard) that were designed for lecture halls — not hands-on skill training.
+The platform combines AI-powered tools, practical skill assessment, gamification, and career readiness training into a single product purpose-built for trade school workflows.

-The platform is content-agnostic: schools upload their own curriculum, and PorkChop's AI auto-maps it to modules.
-PorkChop is starting with culinary as the wedge market, with the infrastructure designed to expand into other trade disciplines (nursing, automotive, cosmetology, welding, HVAC) as clients are ready.
+The platform is content-agnostic: schools upload their own curriculum, and PorkChop's AI auto-maps it to modules. **PorkChop now supports 9 trade disciplines out-of-the-box** (Culinary, Manufacturing, Automotive, Construction, Electrical, HVAC, Logistics, Machining, Plumbing) **with the ability for educators to instantly generate unlimited custom programs** (Welding, Cosmetology, Aviation, etc.) without developer involvement.

 PorkChop is a Maine based LLC with a utility patent pending.